atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/2_getting_started/index.md

 layout: codelab

 title: "Getting Started" # Step Name
-description: | # SEO Description for this step Documentation
+description: How to get started on the atPlatform # SEO Description for this step Documentation

 draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE